videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/collaboration-in-meeting/upload-fetch-temporary-file.md

 - You have to pass `base64Data`,`token`,`fileName` as parameter in `uploadBase64File()` function.

-- The function will return the corresponding `fileUrl`, which will use to retrieve the file.
+- The function will return the corresponding `fileUrl`, which you can then use to retrieve the file.

 ```js
 const { uploadBase64File } = useFile();